On Juneteenth, we must honor the unfinished work of abolition

 By Lewis Webb, Jr.

 It seems fitting that we celebrate abolition not on the day a document was signed, but on the day that the message was delivered.
 As today’s abolitionists know all too well, intentions and proclamations mean nothing until they start impacting people’s actual lives.
-The 13th amendment was ratified six months after Juneteenth, outlawing slavery “except as a punishment for crime.”
-More than 150 years later, the U.S. is keeping over 1.8 million people in cages in jails, prisons, and immigration detention centers across the country – disproportionately Black people and other people of color.
+The 13th Amendment was ratified six months after Juneteenth, outlawing slavery “except as a punishment for crime.”
+More than 150 years later, the U.S. is keeping over 1.9 million people in cages in jails, prisons, and immigration detention centers across the country—disproportionately Black people and other people of color.

-The American Friends Service Committee (AFSC) has been calling for an end to imprisonment for decades now.
+AFSC has been calling for an end to imprisonment for decades.
 When the COVID-19 pandemic began sweeping the country, we joined thousands to amplify the call to release people from prisons, jails, and detention centers, united under the call to “free them all.”
-The urgency of the pandemic underscored what we already knew – prisons don’t keep us safe.
+The urgency of the pandemic underscored what we already knew—prisons don’t keep us safe.

-Today it is long past time for to end our reliance on criminalization and retribution in the U.S.—and adopt transformative alternatives rooted in healing and human dignity.
-Recently AFSC published “North Star,which guides our work toward abolition.
-“North Star” identifies seven guideposts as on the path ahead.
+Today it is long past time for us to end our reliance on criminalization and retribution in the U.S.—and adopt transformative alternatives rooted in healing and human dignity.
+AFSC's “North Star” guides our work toward abolition.
+It identifies seven guideposts on the path ahead.
 I invite you to read it to learn more.

 The U.S. has the highest incarceration rate in the world but has incredibly high rates of gun violence and sexual assault.
 Our government warehouses millions of people while doing little to stop harm or help survivors of violence and communities heal.
 The $80 billion annually this country spends on keeping people in cages diverts funds from essential services and community-led programs that address the root causes of violence.

-There’s a growing acknowledgement that prisons are a problem, not a solution, but many people find it difficult to imagine a different path.
+There’s a growing acknowledgment that prisons are a problem, not a solution, but many people find it difficult to imagine a different path.
 It would be far easier to tweak the system around the edges, to seek freedom only for a chosen few.
-But it is reform – not abolition – that worries me.
+But it is reform not abolitionthat worries me.

 Today, we know that long-term solitary confinement is a form of torture.
 Sadly, it’s still commonly used throughout the U.S.